All Episodes

 Nobody's paying attention to it.

-I'll be honest, there's only so much of it I can take, and I'm I'm bored to tears.
+I'll be honest, there's only so much of it I can take, and I'm bored to tears.

-There's nothing new that they're really bringing up here.
+They're really, there's nothing new that they're really bringing up here.

-I what's really sad to me, and especially if you look at it through the prism, of all the times that conservatives have been told to suck it up, support McCain, support Mitt Romney, blah, blah, blah.
+What's really sad to me, and especially if you look at it through the prism, of all the times that conservatives have been told to suck it up, support McCain, support Mitt Romney, blah, blah, blah.

 You know, it's the lesser of two evils.